 LH surges can vary in length and can last anywhere from a couple of hours to a few days.
 This doesn’t mean that one is better than the other in terms of fertility, but rather that someone who has a longer surge may get several positive ovulation tests before they ovulate, whereas someone who has a short surge would have to test more often so as not to accidentally miss it.

-You can take ovulation tests any time of day, although LH surges usually start in early in the morning, meaning you may want to wait a little later in the day to test.
+You can take ovulation tests any time of day, although LH surges usually start in early in the morning, so later in the day might be the best time of day to take ovulation test.
 Ideally, you’ll want to hold your urine for around 4 hours before collecting a sample to test.

 Since LH surges can be short, we recommend testing with Proov LH tests once a day until you start nearing your suspected ovulation date.
 As you get closer to ovulation, you may want to start testing twice per day (once in the morning and once in the afternoon) to ensure you catch the surge.